 Orthology is a key to integrating knowledge of various organisms through comparative analysis.
 In order to integrate genomic data and various types of biological information with this idea, we have constructed an ortholog database using Semantic Web technology.
-To formalize the structure of the ortholog information in the Semantic Web, we developed an ortholog ontology (OrthO) and described the ortholog information in MBGD in the form of the Resource Description Framework (RDF).
-OrthO is now superseded by the Orthology Ontology (ORTH) that integrates OrthO and other ontologies and is adopted by other orthology resources.
+To formalize the structure of the ortholog information in the Semantic Web, we developed the Orthology Ontology (ORTH) and described the ortholog information in MBGD in the form of the Resource Description Framework (RDF).